Henri-Bruno de Coincy, owner of Belle Brise since 1992

 The price of Belle Brise is between 70-100 €/bottle, but there's no problem selling it as there's a great demand for it in Singapore, Hong Kong, Japan, and Switzerland.
 Several 3-4 stars restaurants in Paris have it on the wine list in many vintages.

 Already at the age of 16, he's produced fantastic Armagnac at the family estate in the best part of the appellation.
 De Coincy family has been making Armagnac for 700 years.
 Armagnac undergoes double distillation (since 1973), while most producers use one distillation.
 Its name is Fontaine de Coincy, which fetches prices from 200 € and up.
-He's Armagnac on stock back to the 19th century.
+He's Armagnac on stock at the property, dating back to the 19th century.
 In April 2013, I tasted heavenly vintages from 1979, 1973, and 1954, plus incredibly aromatic and orange-influenced Fleur d'Armagnac a l'Orange.
 Indeed, one of the very best Armagnacs ever produced!

 Strangely, recent books about Armagnac don't mention La Fontaine de Coincy.
 Why?
 It seems to be a well-kept secret for Armagnac aficionados too.